Role Playing Rules

 We like to talk.

 This rule system is for players that prefer to tell their story less with dice and more with their minds.
-This does not mean there are no dice in the Role Playing Rules.
-Dice are still used to guide the story.
+The Role Playing Rules are not without dice.
+Dice still guide the story, but the players have much more influence than in the Roll Playing Rules.
 The dice give descriptive directions rather than absolute results.
 The players are still responsible for the story.

 There is only one dice mechanic used in Role Playing Rules.
 All decisions can be made by rolled four six-sided dice and consulting one table.
 The only arithmetic required is addition and anti-addition.